coruus/potassium/README.markdown

 The Curve25519 implementation in pure Python is directly adapted from djb's naclcrypto-20090310 spec.

+(The Montgomery ladder routine has been converted to imperative form to avoid running out of stack-space on some Pythonista builds.)

 `encrypt` generates an ephemeral keypair, derives an AES key and an HMAC key, and encrypts and authenticates a message.